aglago/Sofware-Engineering/0x02. Low-level programming & Algorithm/Hatching out/0x0A. C - argc, argv/notes.md

 	+ `argc[2]` is NULL
 + Arguments are strings only

-## common use cases and arguments for the main function:
+## Use cases of main function arguments

 1. **Program options or flags**: You can pass options or flags to control the behavior of your program.
 For example, you might have a flag "-v" to enable verbose output or "-h" to display a help message.